Target's 2023 Pride Collection Backlash: The $22 Stock Drop

 What Q1 and Q2 Actually Showed

 Inventory write-downs on discretionary apparel signal that the company reduced forward orders or marked down existing stock.
-That’s a direct financial cost, separate from the revenue impact.
+That is a direct financial cost, separate from the revenue impact.
 Target did not break out the specific dollar amount attributable to Pride-collection inventory.

 The Product Decision